ryanbey/ryanbey/README.md

 I'm a detail-oriented and UX-driven web developer passionate about creating practical user experiences and writing beautiful code.
 Full time web dev at <a href="https://github.com/familysearch" target="_blank">@FamilySearch</a>.
 Owner and maintainer of [Nyoom](https://nyoom.app), a stat tracking web app for [iRacing](https://iracing.com) members.

-<a href="https://ryanbey.dev" target="_blank">Check out my portfolio site</a> to check out my projects, experience, and skills.
+<a href="https://ryanbey.dev" target="_blank">Check out my portfolio site</a> for a showcase of all my projects, experience, and skills.

 <br />